linkedin/Burrow/README.md

 ### Prerequisites
 Burrow is written in Go, so before you get started, you should [install and set up Go](https://golang.org/doc/install).

-If you have not yet installed the [Go Package Manager](https://github.com/pote/gpm), please go over there and follow their short installation instructions.
-GPM is used to automatically pull in the dependencies for Burrow so you don't have to chase them all down.
+If you have not yet installed the [Go Dependency Management Tool](https://github.com/golang/dep), please go over there and follow their short installation instructions. dep is used to automatically pull in the dependencies for Burrow so you don't have to chase them all down.

 ### Build and Install
 ```
 $ go get github.com/linkedin/Burrow
 $ cd $GOPATH/src/github.com/linkedin/Burrow
-$ gpm install
+$ dep ensure
 $ go install
 ```

 ### Running Burrow
 ```
-$ $GOPATH/bin/Burrow --config path/to/burrow.cfg
+$ $GOPATH/bin/Burrow --config-dir /path/containing/config
 ```

 ### Using Docker